Sircjarr/Kt-Cmd-Args-Parser/README.md

 # Description
 An easy-to-use command-line argument parser for Kotlin apps.
-Interprets an array of `String` arguments formatted in a familiar syntax and serializes a valid, stable object of arguments to be coveniently read in any given program.
+Interprets an `Array<String>`, `args`, formatted in a familiar syntax and serializes a valid, stable object of arguments to be coveniently read in any given program.

 #### Features
 * Declare required, optional, flag, and positional args